 - If you're feeding your baby less than 32 ounces (about 1 liter) a day of vitamin D-fortified formula, give your baby 400 IU of liquid vitamin D a day — starting in the first few days after birth.
 Continue giving your baby vitamin D until he or she drinks at least 32 ounces (about 1 liter) a day.

 If you have questions about your baby's need for vitamin D supplements, consult your baby's doctor.
-You might also ask your baby's doctor about vitamin D recommendations for older children.
-Some guidelines suggest increasing vitamin D to 600 IU a day at age 1 and beyond.

-- Holt K, et al. Bright Futures Nutrition.
+- Holt K, et al. Nutrition supervision: Infancy.
+In: Bright Futures Nutrition.
 3rd ed.
-Elk Grove, Ill.: American Academy of Pediatrics; 2011:27.
+Elk Grove, Ill.: American Academy of Pediatrics; 2011.